Atari History Timelines by Michael Current

 Winter?: In Japan, Nakamura Seisakusho Co., Ltd. ("Namco"), the Japanese amusement machine manufacturer and amusement park operator founded in June 1955 by Masaya Nakamura, agreed to help sell game machines for Atari Japan Corporation.
 Kenichi Takumi remained president of Atari Japan; Hide Nakajima remained general manager.
 (Fun p123-124)

-February: Steve Jobs, former Reed College undergraduate (enrolled fall 1972), joined Atari as an electrical engineering technician (for timing: Marquis; Rose 1989 p28; Fun p183; Isaacson p42; source) (reporting to manager Don Lang).
+February: Steve Jobs, former Reed College undergraduate (enrolled fall 1972), joined Atari as an electrical engineering technician (for timing: Marquis; Rose 1989 p28; Fun p183; Isaacson p42; source) (reporting to electrical engineering manager Don Lang).
 Jobs was hired by Atari VP engineering Al Alcorn. (source 48:00)

 February: Atari announced the release of Rebound (Cash Box 2/9/74), and announced the release of Superpong (in limited production) (Cash Box 2/16/74 p51;Vending Times 2/74 p52).